Modern Latin Guitar Voyage from Bogota to Havana

 Gallina Pollimodal — Ernesto "Teto" Ocampo

-A more playful and contemporary work, Gallina Pollimodal showcases Ocampo's wit and his fluency across musical styles.
-The title references polimodal — polymodality, the use of multiple scales or modes simultaneously — applied here with characteristic humor and lightness.
-Ocampo, a leading voice in Colombian guitar composition today, demonstrates in this piece his ability to fuse intellectual rigor with charm and accessibility.
+A more playful and contemporary work, Gallina Pollimodal showcases Ocampo's wit and his fluency across musical styles, in this case using a "Puya" rhythm.
+The title references polymodality — the use of multiple scales or modes simultaneously — applied here with characteristic humor and lightness.
+Ocampo, a leading voice in the Colombian folk renaissance, demonstrates in this piece his ability to fuse intellectual rigor with charm and accessibility.

 Location